indigo-sword/project-octopus/README.md

 python3 [program]_test.py
 ```

+- If you only want to **use** the database, we left over here a database file with some data.
+You can use it to do whatever you need.
+Just run the server and the database will be used accordingly.

+- We also left some sample levels in tentacle-web/levels.
+You can use them to test the server.
+Just run the server and the levels will be used accordingly.

 #### Where to get help

 - If you need help, please feel free to open an issue in the repository.
 We will be happy to help you.